Fürthen

 Fürthen is a municipality in the district of Altenkirchen, in Rhineland-Palatinate, in western Germany.

 Transport

-The trains on the Sieg Railway are passing Fürthen without a stop, the nearest train station is Au (Sieg).
+The trains on the Sieg Railway are passing Fürthen without a stop, the nearest train stations are Au (Sieg) and Etzbach.

+In the village is also access to the public bus lines 260, 284 and 288.

+Fürthen is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 923.